 In the educational environment, differentiation of instruction is a vital methodology educators use in order to ensure that students are receiving an equitable education.
 In other words, teachers might explain something in several ways in order to account for the variance amongst learners.
 Students learn differently because in education, one-size doesn’t fit all.
 Therefore, it is essential that an educator is familiar with ways in which they can reframe or re-present a lesson, idea, process, produce, and/or learning environment that tailors to the needs of each student.

-Differentiated learning is inline with Gardner’s theory of multiple intelligences, which proposes that intelligence is constructed from a series of modalities rather than one single element.
+Differentiated learning is the crux of developmental psychologist Howard Gardner’s theory of multiple intelligences, which proposes that intelligence is constructed from a series of modalities rather than one single element.
 While each of us has these intelligences, we all learn differently and are more proficient in certain areas than others.
 The areas that Gardner framed in his research include the following intellectual abilities:

 - existential *